larshei/lovelyBuffer/README.md

-Ring buffer in C
+FIFO / Ring buffer in C
 ===

 This is an implementation of a ring buffer in C, with the following attributes:

-- Ring buffer with user defined data type.
+- Ring buffer / FIFO with user defined data type.
 - Manages read/write and mutliple buffer instances.
+- Does not overwrite data that has not been read yet.
 - Buffer instances / slots can be claimed and returned for repeated use.
 - The buffer struct is hidden to the user.
 - Data has to be provided by the user.